seanJosephFitzpatrick/JavaRMI/README.md

 Once the project and server is set up in eclipse, right click on the JavaRMI project --> Properties --> Targeted Runtimes and tick the box for Apache tomcat 9.
 Click Apply and ok.

 To run the application in Eclipse
-1) right click on Servant.java in the ie.gmit.sw package and **run as java application**.
+1) right click on Servant.java in the ie.gmit.sw package and select --> **run as --> java application**.
 2) right click on the server in the servers tab and start server.
 3) right click on index.jsp in the webcontent folder and **run on server**.

 * **Apache Tomcat**
 Place the string-service.jar and comparator.war file into the apche-tomcat/webapps folder.
 The string-service.jar can be placed in any folder, place in the same folder for convenience.
 Navigate into the apcha-tomcat/webapps folder using the command line.